bihorac-LAB/Exposome/Tools/SDOH/User manual.md

 ### Getting Started
 1. **Sign Up**: Begin by navigating to the [registration page](#) to create an account.
 Follow the on-screen instructions to complete the sign-up process.

-2. **Upload Your CSV File**: Once registered, you can upload your prepared CSV file.
-Ensure that your file adheres to the required format listed below.
+2. **Upload Your CSV File**: Once registered, you can upload the result zip file(e.g. output_with_fips.zip) if you follow the step 1&2.
+If you

 ### Required CSV File Format
 Prepare your CSV file to include the following columns: